Rebecca Belmore: Career

 Belmore has presented work in biennial exhibitions throughout her career.
 In 1991, she exhibited at the IV Bienal de la Habana, Havana, Cuba.
 She has twice represented Canada at the Sydney Biennale; in 1998 in the exhibition Every Day, and in 2006 in the exhibition Zones of Contact.
-In 2005 her work Fountain was shown at the Canadian Pavilion of the 51st Venice Biennale, as the first aboriginal artist ever to represent Canada at the event.
+In 2005 her work Fountain was shown at the Canadian Pavilion of the 51st Venice Biennale, as the first Indigenous artist ever to represent Canada at the event.
 In the same year she exhibited as part of Sweet Taboos at the 3rd Tirana Biennale, Tirana, Albania.

 Jolene Rickard's Venice Biennale Catalogue essay describes Belmore's work:

 As a First Nations or Aboriginal person, Belmore's homeland is now the modern nation of Canada; yet, there is reluctance by the art world to recognize this condition as a continuous form of cultural and political exile.
 The inclusion of the First Nations political base is not meant to marginalize Belmore's work, but add depth to it.
 People think of Belmore as both Canadian and Anishinabe—l think of her as an Anishinabe living in the continuously colonial space of the Americas.

 Belmore has had two major solo touring exhibitions, The Named and the Unnamed, a multi-part installation that commemorates women missing from Vancouver's Downtown Eastside, at the Morris and Helen Belkin Art Gallery, Vancouver (2002); and 33 Pieces, Blackwood Gallery, University of Toronto at Mississauga (2001).
 In 2008, the Vancouver Art Gallery hosted Rising to the Occasion, a mid-career survey of Belmore's artistic production.
 In 2014, Belmore was commissioned to create an original work for the Canadian Museum for Human Rights The work consists of a blanket of hand pressed clay beads, engaging the community in Winnipeg to help produce them.

 In 2010, Belmore was involved in a legal dispute with the Pari Nadimi Gallery of Toronto, that sued her for punitive damages and for lost future revenues to $750,000.
 The lawsuit was settled out of court in 2013; however, inspired her 2010 performance WORTH.

 In 2017, Belmore's work was exhibited at documenta 14 in Athens, Greece and in Kassel, Germany.

 In 2018, the Art Gallery of Ontario staged a touring retrospective of Belmore's work, Facing the Monumental.
 Curated by Wanda Nanibush, Facing the Monumental incorporates sculptures, installations, photography and videos spanning 30 years of Belmore's career.
 It has been the largest exhibition of her work to date, and shown at galleries in Canada and the United States.